WaveBeans/wavebeans/docs/user/exe/readme.md

 It requires two items:
 * `listeningPortRange` -- the range of ports to choose from during start up.
 Chooses the first random port if it's not occupied.
 If you want to specify specific port, make `start` and `end` the same.
 * `threadsNumber` -- the number of worker threads to be used to execute the stream.
-It may use some more threads for different purposes, but they are not going to be that heavily occupied like that one.
+It may use a few more threads for different purposes, but they are not going to be that heavily occupied like that one.
 Consider specifying no more than you have CPU cores/vCPUs available.

 The rest of the items are optional and always can be found if called for help: